ravichugh/sketch-n-sketch/README.md

       |   case e of p1 -> e1; ...; pn -> en
       |   case of p1 -> e1; ...; pn -> en     -- desugars to \x -> case x of p1 -> e1; ...; pn -> en
 ```

+The semicolon is optional for a branch if 1) there is a newline 2) the column of the start of this branch matches the column of the start of the first branch.

 ### Functions